errea/Html-Css-Capstone-GlobalConcert/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Html-Css-Capstone-GlobalConcert
+# Html-Css-Capstone- Music Global Concert

 This capstone project is to build for the HTML &amp; CSS Technical Microverse curriculum based on an online website for a conference.
 I am to follow the given design of the website, but I must personalise the content, i.e., instead of a conference you can build a website for a concert or for a web development course.

-## Week 1  HTML5 Collaborative Microverse Project
+## Week 4  HTML/CSS  Microverse Capstone Project

 This project was created as a clone of the New York Times - Article Page.
 The collaborative Coding experience was an amazing experience, spending time and holding each other accountable  to learn and  create this project from ground was fun.
 I was sure to complete the project and understan every bits in details.